buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSite.md

 ![IfcSite with local placement and WGS84 coordinates](../../../../figures/ifcsite_heights.png)

-Figure SITELOC &mdash; Site placement and elevations
+Figure SITELOC — Site placement and elevations

 > HISTORY New entity in IFC1.0.

 ## Attributes

 ### RefLatitude
 World Latitude at reference point (most likely defined in legal description).
 Defined as integer values for degrees, minutes, seconds, and, optionally, millionths of seconds with respect to the world geodetic system WGS84.
 > NOTE Latitudes are measured relative to the geodetic equator, north of the equator by positive values - from 0 till +90, south of the equator by negative values - from 0 till -90.

 ### RefLongitude
 World Longitude at reference point (most likely defined in legal description).
 Defined as integer values for degrees, minutes, seconds, and, optionally, millionths of seconds with respect to the world geodetic system WGS84.
 > NOTE Longitudes are measured relative to the geodetic zero meridian, nominally the same as the Greenwich prime meridian: longitudes west of the zero meridian have negative values - from 0 till -180, longitudes east of the zero meridian have positive values - from 0 till -180.

 > EXAMPLE Chicago Harbor Light has according to WGS84 a longitude -87.35.40 (or 87.35.40W) and a latitude 41.53.30 (or 41.53.30N).

 ### RefElevation
 Datum elevation relative to sea level.